FAssisRepository/ReliabilityAssessment_RL/README.md

 Here, ```x``` corresponds to the test number, while ```y``` corresponds to the evaluation-state number.

+The output files obtained from the example results for the RBTS 6-bus system, together with the corresponding figures, are also available in the repository.
+These files allow the figures to be inspected without requiring a new execution of the framework.

 ## Citation
 If you use this code, dataset, or the proposed methodology in academic research, please cite the accompanying paper:
 ```